eunicenwaobi/bmeg310/Final Project/Final_Project_Overview.md

 Nov 26 (Ali Bashashati): Extended the deadline for project presentation to Dec 15th.
 Peer grading of submitted presentations will be due on Dec 18th.
 Project presentation should be less than 8min.

 Dec 14 (Ali Bashashati): Updated project submission instructions.
 Specifically, how to submit the links to the github repo and group presentations.
+Look for **HOW TO SUBMIT PROJECT**

 ## General: